Skip to main content

 For 4-year-olds, every filler should be 1 inch or bigger — wrapped fruit pouches, large stickers, mini bubble bottles.
 Skip hard candy, mini bouncy balls, and small toys (choking hazard).
 For 8-year-olds, the catalog opens up: hard candy, lollipops, temporary tattoos, mini bouncy balls, glow sticks.
 For 11+, themed playing cards (Pokémon, Uno mini) and mini puzzles land best.
 Each age band has its own filler shortlist in Party Genius AI’s favor-category seed data, tagged across 117 themes.

 For per-guest take-home bags, see the Party Favor Calculator.
-For complete party plans built around Latin and fiesta themes, browse fiesta party ideas or Mexican fiesta party ideas.
+For a complete party plan built around a piñata, browse our Fiesta Mexicana party ideas.

 Frequently Asked Questions